 Fish are biting off and on in warmer, shallow water.
 The water is generally cool due to the season.

-Fishing is excellent.
+If you are wondering when to fish for great results, this is the time.
+Fishing at this point is excellent.
 Sun is directly overhead for several hours and the water gets more comfortable near the surface.
 This makes for seasonally good fishing because fish are putting on weight for the winter.
 Look for bait schools where bigger fish are more likely to be.

 Too many hot days in the summer can make fish in shallow lakes, ponds and rivers sluggish.
 The same thing happens in the winter when water temperatures are lower.
 Why?
 All fish are cold-blooded.
 Meaning they can't keep their body temperature at a constant level like humans and other warm-blooded animals.
 So the temperature of their surroundings influences the fish's body temperature and bodily functions.
 Really high and really low water temperatures reduce the amount of oxygen in the water, making fish less active and picky about when and what they.